 “Tomorrow.
-Some guests from last night may stay on, but some will leave.
+Some guests from last night may stay on, but others will leave.
 The Society will follow them, find out what flight they're on and have them followed home on the other end.
 Other Social Workers will visit them.
-There may likely be new people in today, we'll have a head count in the morning.
+There may be new people in today, we'll have a head count in the morning.
 We could have the uniforms, car and search warrants today, but it would be late afternoon.
 The kids are inside resting and cleaning up for the evening activity.”

 Zi, “What do they do when the kids get older.
 Daphne didn't see any older than fourteen.”

 “Sold off to the highest bidder, a pimp, a customer who is partial to one or the other.
 Much of their earning value as children is gone by twelve, they keep few to fourteen to train the younger ones I suppose.”

 Amaya, “Don't the kids ask where they went?”

 “That's fairly simple.
 These kids appear to like this, at the least don’t know any better.
 If it were me answering, I'd say that Annabelle went to serve in another monastery, a choice offered when they reach a certain age or a reward for good performance.
 Some crap like that.”

 “I see it, I thought I was all spiffy and grown up.
 These kids are brainwashed from the time they are tiny.
 I saw other kids being photographed, some did shots and video together.
 In the beginning, I believed I was modeling, no different than dance class or acting in a play.
 Seeing other kids do it made it seem normal.”